Types of licence and call signs

 England, Scotland, Wales, Northern Ireland, Isle of Man, Jersey, Guernsey.

-The call sign around which all other call signs are based at Foundation level is the England call sign of M6+3 letters and M7+3 letters.
+The call sign around which all other call signs are based at Foundation level is the England call sign of M3,M6, and M7 with 3 following letters such like M3XXX.

 To indicate a region other than England there are secondary identifiers used with the "England" call sign this is explained below.